icl-rocketry/injectorCFDModelling/Injector5degTetra/InjectorFoam/README.txt

 decomposeParDict - currently configured to run with 4 cores, uses scotch decomposition (OpenFOAM automatic algorithm)

-to run parallel: cd to working directory, run decomposePar, then run:
+to run parallel: cd to working directory, run:
+	decomposePar
+then run:
 	mpirun -np 4 interPhaseChangeFoam -parallel once complete, run:
 	reconstructPar
 to reconstruct parallelised fields. to see new results type:
 	touch <FILENAME>.foam

 **optional**
-interFoam > log.interFoam & (this reduces the difference between ExecutionTime and ClockTime) tail -f log.interFoam (this allows you to follow it as usual)
+mpirun -np 4 interPhaseChangeFoam -parallel > log.interPhaseChangeFoam &  (this reduces the difference between ExecutionTime and ClockTime) tail -f log.interPhaseChangeFoam (this allows you to follow it as usual)